Anuvarshini027/Higgs-Boson-Prediction/README.md

 # Higgs-Boson-Prediction

 This app has been deployed on streamlit.
-To view the app check the link below https://share.streamlit.io/anuvarshini027/higgs-boson-prediction/main/App_Higgs_Boson.py
+To view the app check the link below <br>
+https://share.streamlit.io/anuvarshini027/higgs-boson-prediction/main/App_Higgs_Boson.py

 ## Streamlit web app implementation of the project.